Born: March 11, 1962

 Stormy's two siblings died young and their offspring had no descendents so Stormy was the one that carried on Misty's line.
 All of the Misty descendents alive today are descended from Stormy.
-In the spring of 1967 Stormy gave birth to her first foal a palomino pinto colt named Thunder.
+In the spring of 1967 Stormy gave birth to her first foal a palomino pinto colt named Thunder sired by the stallion Lightning.
 Stormy's first daughter Windy was born 1969.
 Not only was Windy Stormy's first daughter, but was also Misty's first granddaughter.
 Windy was the result of an accidental breeding between Stormy and a Thoroughbred stallion that Ralph Beebe owned at the time.
-In 1972, Stormy had a second daughter named Breezy.
+In 1972, Stormy had a second daughter named Breezy and was also sired by Lightning.
 Around the time of Breezy's birth Ralph Beebe suffered a heart attack and died unexpectedly.
 This left his wife with the Misty family ponies and no one to take care of them.
 However, Paul Merritt and his family had just established the Chincoteague Miniature Pony Farm on the island where there was enough room for Misty's family.
 He bought the ponies, except Stormy, who lived at the farm but was owned by the Beebes.

 The following year, Stormy had her fourth foal, a beautiful chestnut filly named Rainy.
 Rainy was her first foal not born on Beebe Ranch.
 In 1973 Stormy gave birth to her fifth foal, a pinto filly named Misty II, but oddly enough did not take to her.
 She refused to have anything to do with her newest foal.
 Perhaps the strain of having several foals in a row proved too much for the mare.
 However, Stormy's daughter Windy was willing to let Misty II nurse alongside her colt Cyclone.
 Misty II soon flourished into a remarkable pony.
 Rainy and Misty II were both sired by an Arabian stallion named Al-Marah Sunny Jim.
 Stormy's last foal, Foggy Mist, was born in 1978 and was sired by a stallion named Mugwah.